syncfusion-content/winui-docs/winui/AutoComplete/UI-Customization.md

 ![Custom UI of AutoCompleteTokenItem using TokenItemTemplate](Styling_images/winui-autocomplete-tokenitemtemplate.png)

-### Customize AutoCompleteTokenItem based on condition
+### Templating AutoComplete tokens based on condition

 The [TokenItemTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_TokenItemTemplateSelector) property helps you to decorate token items conditionally based on its content using the custom templates.
 The default value of `TokenItemTemplateSelector` is `null`.